georgejerzy/russian-trolls/README.md

 - Please check notebooks for more notes:
   - 1_users_initial_eda.ipynb
   - 2_tweets_initial_eda.ipynb

+- topic modelling would be valuable at this stage to answer the question of what is specyfic for those tweets - that was unfrotunately skipped due to time limitation.

 3. External dataset
 - It would be quite time consuming to extract proper data over Twitter API,